A-Z of health

 What causes CBD?

-In CBD, brain damage occurs because a protein called tau, which is normally found in low levels in the brain, builds up and forms clumps which kill nearby brain cells.
+The brain damage associated with CBD is caused by a build-up of a protein in the brain called tau.
+Tau is usually found in low levels in the brain, but in CBD it forms clumps that kill nearby brain cells.

-This damages vital parts of the brain (such as the cortex and the basal ganglia) that are responsible for important functions including:
+This damages vital parts of the brain, such as the cortex and basal ganglia, which are responsible for important functions, including:

 Read more about the causes of corticobasal degeneration.

-There is no cure for CBD.
-Several medications, such as memantine, have been suggested to slow the progression of CBD symptoms and improve the function of the brain, but it is still unclear how effective they are.
+There's no cure for CBD.
+Several medications, such as memantine, have been suggested to slow down the condition's progression and improve the function of the brain, but it's not clear how effective they are.

-Most treatments for CBD focus on relieving symptoms and helping people cope better with daily life.
-These include medication to relax muscles and using feeding tubes to overcome difficulties swallowing.
+Most treatments for CBD focus on relieving a person's symptoms and helping them cope with daily life.
+These include medication to relax muscles and using feeding tubes to overcome swallowing problems.

 Read more about treating corticobasal degeneration.